Gloria-21/yoga-project/README.md

 * Have more freedom with the on-demand classes
 As we have explained on the previous point the user will go to the On-demand page and will be able to chose and purchase from the different options shown in there.
 The user will click the purchase button and a modal will pop up offering to create an account with Yoga project.

 ![Alt text](/assets/doc/screenshots/modal-img.png)

 Once that is done the user will click the Create Account button the user will be lead to the Success page where a message will the user know that the account has being created succesfully.
-Also the user will find a button to go to the home page
+Also the user will find a button to go to the home page.

 ![Alt text](/assets/doc/screenshots/success-img.png)

 * Have a way of communicating with Yoga project in case there is any question The user will find two different ways to go to the Contact us page.
 One is situated on the navbar with the other pages and also on the footer of each page the user will find a Contact us button.
 Once on the Contact us page the user will find a form with a text area to write a comment.

 ![Alt text](/assets/doc/screenshots/contact-img.png)

-At the very end of the form the user will find a Submit button that will lead to the Success page Also on the footer of each page the user will find links to the Yoga project social media
+At the very end of the form the user will find a Submit button that will lead to the Success page Also on the footer of each page the user will find links to the Yoga project social media.

 ### Fixed Bugs